rniswon/Carson-prms-models/Model Archive/readme.txt

 Modelgeoref - usgs model references (two .txt files) readme.txt
 Run_Carson_PRMS.bat - Batch file that runs each scenario for each model and stores the output within the Model folder structure

+*** still need to add delta T scenarios to archive (will need to adapt the batch file to run these once the exe from Eric is set up)